xoidlabs/xoid/docs/recipes/grabbing-refs.md

 title: Grabbing refs
 ---

-The term "ref" here, is used in React's sense.
-With no arguments used, `create` function can be used to grab element refs *(or other refs, see below)* in a typesafe manner.
+`create` function, with no arguments used, can be used to grab element refs (as in React's terminology) *(or other refs, see below)* in a typesafe manner.

 ```js
 const $ref = create<HTMLElement>() // Atom<HTMLElement | undefined>